wesleysck/ASG1/README.md

 - home/landing page

-hamburger menu when in mobile view
+  hamburger menu when in mobile view navigation bar changes cover when hovering main image changes size to be centralised even on smaller screen sizes

 - products page (not done as of now)